Eason-247/nhentai-extension/README.md

 A Chrome extension that turns selected numbers into nhentai link.

-Set up: Go to extension page, click 'load unpacked' and choose nhentai-extension folder.
+Set up: Go to extension page, click 'load unpacked' and choose nhentai-extension-main folder.